 Psst.
 New Agents.
 Yeah, you.
 You need better open house signs.
 Why?
 The odds of someone waltzing into your open house this Sunday and buying this place are slim to none.
 You might as well pack up early and head to the beach instead of dealing with a bunch of nosy neighbors then right?
 Wrong.
 Nosy neighbors = future clients.

 In this article you’ll learn how to use signs strategically to drive traffic to your open house.
-You’ll learn what kinds of signs are on the market today and when to use them, tips for visibility and legibility, how to generate leads from your signs, where to put signs for the biggest impact, and what signs every realtor needs in their arsenal.
-Let’s get started.
+You’ll learn what kinds of signs are on the market today and when to use them.
+You’ll also get tips for visibility and legibility, how to generate leads from your signs, where to put signs for the biggest impact, and what signs every realtor needs in their arsenal.

 Types of Open House Signs & When to Use Them